 Sigan Hartley, PH.D., SoHE assistant professor of human development and family studies, is the lead author of a study of a brain protein and adults with Down syndrome that may help researchers better understand Alzheimer’s disease.
 The study comes out of UW-Madison’s Waisman Center and has been recently featured in several national news sources.
 Hartley is […]

-Behavioral Research Insights Through Experiments Lab Established in 2012, the Behavioral Research Insights Through Experiments (BRITE) Lab is a state-of-the-art facility for laboratory data collection for business, consumer science, and other social sciences.
-Located in room 2117 of Nancy Nicholas Hall, it is a joint-effort by the UW-Madison School of Business and SoHE.
-The BRITE […]
+Resources for SoHE Faculty and Graduate Students Behavioral Research Insights Through Experiments Lab Established in 2012, the Behavioral Research Insights Through Experiments (BRITE) Lab is a state-of-the-art facility for laboratory data collection for business, consumer science, and other social sciences.
+Located in room 2117 of Nancy Nicholas Hall, it is a joint-effort by the […]